David W. Osborne

-David W. Osborne (born March 27, 1964, in Oldham County, Kentucky) is an American politician and a Republican member of the Kentucky House of Representatives representing District 59 since the May 24, 2005 special election to fill the vacancy of Representative Timothy Feeley.
+David W. Osborne (born March 27, 1964) is an American politician who has served as a Republican member of the Kentucky House of Representatives since May 2005.
+He represents Kentucky's 59th House district which includes part of Oldham County.

 Since January 8, 2019, Osborne has served as Speaker of the Kentucky House of Representatives.
 He previously served as Acting Speaker of the House and Speaker Pro Tempore.

 Education

-Osborne earned his BS in economics and agriculture finance from the University of Kentucky.
+Osborne graduated from Oldham County High School.
+While at OCHS, he was an active member of Future Farmers of America and served as state reporter.
+He graduated with honors from the University of Kentucky in 1986, earning a Bachelor of Science in economics and agriculture finance.